xlab-si/e2ee-server/README.md

-# End-to-End Encryption (E2EE) server
+# End-to-End Encryption (E2EE) storage server
 [![Build Status](https://travis-ci.org/xlab-si/e2ee-server.svg?branch=master)](https://travis-ci.org/xlab-si/e2ee-server)

-This is a server for storage of encrypted files.
+This is a server for storage of files which are encrypted by [E2EE client](https://github.com/xlab-si/e2ee-client).
 It provides REST API for user accounts, data storage, and sharing information between users.
-The client is available at https://github.com/xlab-si/e2ee-client.

 *NOTE*: E2EE server is a work in progress.
 There are issues to be fixed, for example database scheme.